 If the watershed is large or has tributary drainage areas that have land/soil complexes that differ from each other, the watershed may be divided into sub-watersheds.
 In this approach, the dimensionless UHG uses the area, curve number and time of concentration for each sub-watershed to develop storm hydrographs.
-These hydrographs for each sub-watershed are then routed through the stream network to the outlet of the overall watershed.
+These hydrographs for each subwatershed are then routed through the stream network to the outlet of the overall watershed.
 Even if the watershed is not especially large or heterogeneous, calibrating to the USGS methods may require subdivision in order to model the attenuation provided by the flood plain.
-An example of this situation is presented in Appendix 5.

 No "magic number" exists to define a small versus a large watershed.
-A watershed might be considered small if the land phase processes - overland and shallow confined flow - dominate the peak discharge and the shape of the runoff hydrograph.
+A watershed might be considered small if the land phase processes - overland and shallow confined flow dominate the peak discharge and the shape of the runoff hydrograph.
 A watershed might be large if the translation and storage provided by the stream network provides significant attenuation or modification to the storm hydrograph.
 A large watershed by this definition could require subdividing and flood routing.